Godinton House and Gardens

 Though the formality of the late Victorian design has been softened over time, the essentials remain, including formal yew hedges and topiary, water features and wide lawns, balanced by a wild garden, a walled garden still with its original greenhouses, a delphinium collection, rose garden, Italianate garden, and a profusion of daffodils in early spring.

 Godinton is one of the best-kept secrets in Kent and deserves much greater attention.
 The gardens are among the finest in southern England, and the setting beside the lovely Jacobean mansion is wonderful.

-Garden: Lovely formal and informal gardens surround a Jacobean manor.
-There is much variety here, including an 18th century walled garden, Italianate garden, formal topiary, and a wild garden.
-Best in: Spring, for daffodils and wildflowers in the Wild Garden.
+Garden: Lovely formal and informal gardens surround the Jacobean manor of Godinton House.
+There is much variety here, including an 18th-century walled garden, Italianate garden, formal topiary, and a wild garden.
+Best in: spring, for daffodils and wildflowers in the Wild Garden.

 About Godinton House and Gardens

 Address: Godinton Lane, Ashford, Kent, England, TN23 3BP

 Attraction Type: Historic House